-NFL players’ union teamed up with George Soros to fund leftist advocacy groups
+NFL players’ union teamed up with Soros to fund leftist advocacy groups

 “Clearly, ‘social activism’ by NFL players includes aligning with George Soros and other liberal organizations like Planned Parenthood in support of the left’s agenda,” said 2ndVote, a conservative watchdog group.

-The NFLPA issued a statement in support of players who have protested racial injustice by sitting or taking a knee during the national anthem after Mr. Trump suggested in a Sept.
+The NFLPA issued a statement in support of players who have protested racial injustice by sitting or taking a knee during the national anthem after Trump suggested in a Sept.
 22 speech that team owners should fire those who refuse to stand.

 NFLPA president Eric Winston said he was “extremely disappointed” in the president’s remarks.

-“The comments were a slap in the face to the civil rights heroes of the past and present, soldiers who have spilled blood in countless wars to uphold the values of this great nation and American people of all races, ethnicities, genders and sexual orientations who seek civil progress as a means to make this country, and this world, a better place,” said Mr. Winston in a Sept.
+“The comments were a slap in the face to the civil rights heroes of the past and present, soldiers who have spilled blood in countless wars to uphold the values of this great nation and American people of all races, ethnicities, genders and sexual orientations who seek civil progress as a means to make this country, and this world, a better place,” said Winston in a Sept.
 23 statement.

 An estimated 200 players sat or knelt during the national anthem the following weekend, while only about 50 did so last weekend.